-- Finally, having a Project Management Office will help improve the selection of projects in order to secure and maintain long-term competitive advantages.
+- Finally, having a PMO will help improve the selection of projects in order to secure and maintain long-term competitive advantages.

 The Many Benefits of a PMO

-“How would my organization benefit from implementing a Project Management Office?”.
+“How would my organization benefit from implementing a Project Management Office?”
 From a business leader perspective, that’s a worthy question.
-If you are exploring the topic, you are probably well aware that PMOs are designed to streamline and improve project activities across an organization.
+If you’re exploring the topic, you are probably aware that PMOs are designed to streamline and improve organizational project activities.
 But tying that action with visible and measurable business value or bottom line improvement may not necessarily be that obvious.
-Yet that kind of high-level, big-picture organizational benefits are precisely what you’re hoping to drive in your company by setting up a PMO.
+Yet those kinds of high-level, big-picture organizational benefits are precisely what you’re hoping to drive by setting up a PMO.
 Here is a round-up of the key advantages of having a Project Management Office.

-A Project Management Office is often created in response to the need to address a set of specific problems, issues, pain points or performance gaps that the organization wants and needs fixed.
+A Project Management Office often forms to address a set of specific problems, issues, pain points, or performance gaps.

 Other widespread business problems include a high rate of projects that fail to deliver the expected business value.
 This may be amongst other things due to a suboptimal project selection process or poor project execution.
-This can also be the result of longer-than-average project completion times, which ties up key resources over elongated periods of time and delays the time to market of new products and services.
+This can also result from elongated project completion times, which tie up key resources and delay time to market.

 The Project Management Office has a fix for those long standing issues that bedevil businesses.
-By auditing the processes and ways of working in place and optimizing when necessary, by introducing more structured approaches and more effective tools and best practices, PMOs have the power to solve the specific pain points that have been holding back the business and weighed on its performance.
+By auditing and optimizing processes, tools, and best practices, PMOs have the power to solve the business’s pain points.

-Project Management Offices seek to develop and enforce standard processes across their domain in order to improve uniformity across project teams.
+Project Management Offices seek to develop and enforce standard processes across their domain, to improve uniformity across project teams.
 Those standards may apply to the full range of project-related activities and tasks: data collection, reporting, project tracking, cross-team communications.
-A case in point is project milestones: left to their own devices, individual project managers will most likely use different milestones to plan, track, and manage their various projects.
-They may also use different languages, or give different meanings to the same term, which can give way to misunderstandings and affect the projects.
+A case in point is project milestones.
+Left to their own devices, individual PMs will most likely use different milestones to plan, track, and manage their projects.
+They may also use different terminology, which can give way to misunderstandings and affect projects.

-With a PMO standardizing methods and practices across the board and aligning all project teams around a common language, you can rest assured that misalignments and disconnects won’t get in the way of project management.
-Your Project Management Office will in any case oversee and monitor the course of execution and the related activities to make sure that everything stays perfectly under control, that each team member is doing what he or she is supposed to be doing at the right time and completes within the deadline, that best practices are applied and replicated, and that all projects are on track to succeed.
+With a PMO standardizing methods, practices, and project language across the board, you can eliminate misalignments.
+Your Project Management Office will in any case oversee and monitor the course of execution and the related activities to make sure that everything stays perfectly under control, that each team member is doing what they are supposed to be doing at the right time and completes within the deadline, that best practices are applied and replicated, and that all projects are on track to succeed.

-Project Management Offices also establish a governance structure for project management activities, defining clear responsibilities and determining who’s accountable for what.
+Project Management Offices also establish a governance structure, defining clear responsibilities and determining who’s accountable for what.
 This way, in case of unanticipated problems or unexpected events, a clear chain of command expedites resolution.
 Long story short, with a PMO, you can be confident that the project side of the business is working like a well-oiled machine, that people consistently know what they have to do, how to do it, how to solve or flag up hiccups or problems, who makes decisions, etc.

 Many are the organizations and business leaders who are plagued by subpar data visibility and not-so-reliable reporting.
-Without the right process and the right tools, collating, generating, and sharing reports can be a tedious and time-consuming activity that eats up a lot of project manager time.
-Plus, manually produced reports are not necessarily up-to-date or accurate, and they can come in all shapes and sizes as each project manager will use the tools and views of their choice and may highlight different information.
+Without the right process and the right tools, collating, generating, and sharing reports can eat at PM time.
+Plus, manually produced reports are not necessarily up-to-date, as each PM will use the tools and views of their choice.
 As a result, reports edited by different project managers may not be comparable.

 A Project Management Office will make sure that the organization enjoys a comprehensive view of all projects and portfolios by centralizing and consolidating all the data into a single repository with automatic updates in real time.
 Thanks to this visibility, PMOs are enabled to support high-level management teams with comprehensive and clear information on everything project-related.
 Since data can be crunched and exported directly from the repository, the automation of report generation frees up valuable time for project managers.
 Decision-makers get consistent standard reports, with engaging and compelling data visualization to facilitate information consumption.